Can we engage students by allowing them to become co-creators of collaborative digital experiences?

 The research showed us that there was little benefit to rebuilding Amp the way it was.
 We should create something better.
 By creating something that addresses today's teacher needs, we'll enable teachers to engage their students, and SMART will be able to increase adoption and retention.
 These key design goals would be necessary for Workspace to be more successful than Amp:

 - An overarching design goal to fix usability issues and decrease the learning curve

 - Enable teacher controls

-- There are contextual tools for objects: scale, rotate, delete, and duplicate.
+- Contextual tools for objects: scale, rotate, delete, and duplicate

-- Cross-platform coordination for use of Workspace on large SMART Boards.
+- Cross-platform coordination for use of Workspace on large format SMART Boards

-- Amp end-of-life messaging - helping teachers convert old Amp files to Workspace, so they'll continue to be usable.
+- Amp end-of-life messaging - help teachers convert old Amp files to open in Workspace

 Simplified Creation and Set-Up

 In our legacy product Amp, teachers had to create their lessons in the app.
 This led to poor user adoption, since teachers have limited time, and they didn't want to learn a whole new software creation program.
 Across our software suite, we've pivoted to focus more on integration, rather than creation.

 In Workspace, we encourage teachers to create lessons in programs that they already know, such as PowerPoint or Google Slides.
 These lessons are imported and converted into an interactive Workspace, which showcases SMART's unique technical capabilities.

 One major improvement in Workspace is the team set-up flow.
 In Amp, team set-up took more than 6 steps; it was confusing and inefficient.
 In Workspace, the flow is simple and intuitive.

 "Digital citizenship" means teaching students the skills they need to be part of a digital community.
 This was a valued feature of Amp that I've carried over into Workspace, but with significant simplifications, and a decreased learning curve.